 Work with memory

-Memories and learnings are one component of a Datapack's knowledge base.
-The other major component is source data, which includes:
+Private memories are one part of a datapack's knowledge base.
+The other major component is source data, which includes unstructured files (text, PDFs, documents) and structured sources (databases, tabular data).
+See Knowledge bases.

 Add memories